drewpearce/legos.memes/README.md

   - Generates an Admiral Ackbar meme.
 - `can't... if you don't ...`
   - Generates a Roll Safe meme with your message on it.
+- `aliens guy: ...`
+  - Generates an Ancient Aliens Guy memer with your message on it.

 ## Installation